ajstars1/YT-Shorts-Blocker/README.md

 - Click on the extension icon in the Chrome toolbar to toggle the blocking functionality on and off.
 - When the extension is active, visiting a YouTube Shorts page will automatically redirect to the main YouTube homepage.

+## Source of Learning

+If you're interested in learning more about Chrome extension development, you can check out the [official Chrome Extension documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/).
+This resource provides a comprehensive guide to get you started with extension development.

 ## Contributing

 Contributions to the YouTube Shorts Blocker extension are welcome!
 If you have suggestions, bug reports, or want to contribute code, follow these steps: